cancerit/hairpin2/README.md

                                   [default: (6); x>=0]

 ALF config overrides:
-    --al-filter-threshold FLOAT   ALF; threshold for median of read alignment score per base of all relevant reads, at and below which a variant is flagged as ALF [default: (0.93); 0<=x<=93]
+    --al-filter-threshold FLOAT   threshold for median of read alignment score per base of all relevant reads, at and below which a variant is flagged as ALF  [default:
+                                  (0.93); 0<=x<=93]

 ADF config overrides:
-    --edge-definition FLOAT       ADF; percentage of a read that is considered to be "the edge" for the purposes of assessing variant location distribution
+    --edge-definition FLOAT       percentage of a read that is considered to be "the edge" for the purposes of assessing variant location distribution  [default:
-                                  [default: (0.15); 0.0<=x<=0.99]
+                                  (0.15); 0.0<=x<=0.99]
-    --edge-fraction FLOAT         ADF; percentage of variants must occur within EDGE_FRACTION of read edges to mark ADF flag  [default: (0.9); 0.0<=x<=0.99]
+    --edge-fraction FLOAT         percentage of variants must occur within EDGE_FRACTION of read edges to mark ADF flag [default: (0.9); 0.0<=x<=0.99]
-    --min-mad-one-strand INT      ADF; min range of distances between variant position and read start for valid reads when only one strand has sufficient valid reads for testing  [default: (0); x>=0]
+    --min-mad-one-strand INT      min range of distances between variant position and read start for valid reads when only one strand has sufficient valid reads for testing  [default: (0); x>=0]
-    --min-sd-one-strand FLOAT     ADF; min stdev of variant position and read start for valid reads when only one strand has sufficient valid reads for testing
+    --min-sd-one-strand FLOAT     min stdev of variant position and read start for valid reads when only one strand has sufficient valid reads for testing
                                   [default: (4.0); x>=0.0]
     --min-mad-both-strand-weak INT
-                                  ADF; min range of distances between variant position and read start for valid reads when both strands have sufficient valid reads for testing AND -sbsw is true  [default: (2);
+                                  min range of distances between variant
+                                  position and read start for valid reads when both strands have sufficient valid reads for testing AND -sbsw is true  [default: (2);
                                   x>=0]
     --min-sd-both-strand-weak FLOAT
-                                  ADF; min stdev of variant position and read start for valid reads when both strands have sufficient valid reads for testing AND -mbsw is true- default: 2, range: 0-, exclusive [default: (2.0); x>=0.0]
+                                  min stdev of variant position and read start for valid reads when both strands have sufficient valid reads for testing AND -mbsw is true- default: 2, range: 0-, exclusive [default: (2.0); x>=0.0]
     --min-mad-both-strand-strong INT
-                                  ADF; min range of distances between variant position and read start for valid reads when both strands have sufficient valid reads for testing AND -sbss is true  [default:
+                                  min range of distances between variant
+                                  position and read start for valid reads when both strands have sufficient valid reads for testing AND -sbss is true  [default:
                                   (ParamConstraint(default=1,
                                   range=MinMax(min=0, max=None))); x>=0]
     --min-sd-both-strand-strong FLOAT
-                                  ADF; min stdev of variant position and read start for valid reads when both strands have sufficient valid reads for testing AND -mbss is true  [default: (10.0); x>=0.0]
+                                  min stdev of variant position and read start for valid reads when both strands have sufficient valid reads for testing AND -mbss is true  [default: (10.0); x>=0.0]
-    --min-reads INT               ADF; number of reads at and below which the hairpin filtering logic considers a strand
+    --min-reads INT               number of reads at and below which the hairpin filtering logic considers a strand
                                   to have insufficient reads for testing
                                   [x>=1]